What does the Adjustment Affect?

 You can also say the adjustment effects everything.
 You can say this because it changes the way your brain interprets the world around you.
 This is not relativism, there is only one reality and our brains interpret this reality with all the senses that it is connected to.
 Every single joint, muscle, organ, and tissue is connected to our brain.
 They are constantly sending each other information.
 If the brain is not receiving the correct information about what is happening from some organ or tissue then it cannot send back the correct information to said organ or tissue to keep it healthy and doing it’s part to keep the rest of the body healthy.

-Up until about 20 years ago it was believed that he brain, once fully developed at 20+/- years of age was done.
+Up until about 20 years ago it was believed that the brain, once fully developed at 20+/- years of age was done.
 No more nerves grew, or connections happened.
 It could not repair itself; it grew to a point and was what it was.
-It was believed that our brains reached a max point and then if we damaged in nervous tissue we lost it forever.
+It was believed that our brains reached a max point and then if we damaged our nervous tissue, we lost it forever.
 This was believed of the whole nervous system, that once it was cut off it was done.
 Well, we now know this is not true.
 Our nervous system grows and adapts and creates new connections everyday.
 Why is the brain always adapting?
 Because we are extremely complex organisms that require a constant myriad of processes within our individual cells to keep us alive.
 Something must control this symphony of systems that maintains us, that something is our brain.
 When one is adjusted this effects the brain and its ability to maintain the body as a whole healthy functioning unit.
 B.J.
 Palmer, D.C., Ph.C., knew this when he wrote in 1934:

 “Without adjustments they are sick in brain as well as sick in body.
 The line is narrow between.
 To be adjusted is to secure more power for both brain and body.”